 In February 2016, the FASB issued Accounting Standards Update No. 2016-02, "Leases (Topic 842)" ("ASU 2016-02") in order to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet for those leases classified as operating leases under US GAAP.
 ASU 2016-02 requires that a lessee should recognize a liability to make lease payments and a right-of-use asset representing its right to use the underlying asset for the lease term on the balance sheet.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, including interim periods within those reporting periods using a modified retrospective approach and early adoption is permitted.
-The Company is performing a preliminary review of its contracts that are expected to be applied under the new guidance.
+In January 2018, The FASB issued Accounting Standards Update No 2018-01, "Leases (Topic 842) Land Easement Practical Expedient for Transition to Topic 842" ("ASU 2018-01").
+ASU 2018-01 permits an entity to elect an optional transition practical expedient to not evaluate land easements that exist or expired before the entity's adoption of 2016-02 and that were not accounted for as leases under previous lease guidance.
+The effective date and transition requirements for ASU 2018-01 and ASU 2016-02 are the same.
+The Company will adopt this standard on January 1, 2019.
+The Company is currently evaluating the potential impact of adopting this new guidance.
+In terms of the Company's evaluation efforts, the Company has assigned internal resources in addition to the engagement of third party service providers to assist in its evaluation.